Industrial Pricing Case Studies

 Taylor Wells identified simple, low-risk ways to price better within the existing setup, delivering 6%–24% margin improvement potential.
 Early wins funded a new price architecture and stronger pricing rules for the long term.

-In a contracting Australian manufacturing market, this multinational business faced high fixed and variable costs, declining trade volumes and growing dependence on a dominant retail channel.
+In a contracting Australian manufacturing market, this multinational business faced high fixed and variable costs.
+It also experienced declining trade volumes and growing dependence on a dominant retail channel.

-Through the Value Culture programme, Taylor Wells simplified the pricing architecture, redesigned price, discount and rebate structures, and embedded pricing discipline into systems and process.
+Through the Value Culture programme, Taylor Wells simplified the pricing architecture and redesigned price, discount, and rebate structures.
+Additionally, we embedded pricing discipline into systems and processes.

-Two successive price rises delivered a 5% revenue uplift and a 300 bps margin improvement, demonstrating pricing control was restored and no longer reliant on individual discretion.
+As a result, two successive price rises delivered a 5% revenue uplift and a 300 basis point margin improvement.
+This demonstrated restored pricing control and reduced reliance on individual discretion.

 This platform business was scaling rapidly.
 Pricing decisions multiplied as growth accelerated, but evidence on margin impact and customer willingness to pay lagged behind.